Welcome to Mithras Global

 3. Issuance by a U.S. Consulate of an O visa based on the approved petition.
 If you are not sure whether you qualify for an O visa or if you need additional guidance, feel free to contact our office.

-Hanishi T. Ali is an immigration attorney at Mithras Law Group, a greater Boston based immigration and international business law firm, which focuses on US and UK based Immigration law.
+Hanishi Thanawalla is an immigration attorney at Mithras Global, an immigration and international business law firm, which focuses on US based Immigration law.
 Hanishi can be reached at 617-500-3233 or at www.mithraslaw.com.
-Firm Blog at: http://immigrationinfo.wordpress.com/Follow us on Twitter at: http://twitter.com/immigrationinfo